ezgolden/ezgolden/README.md

 ###

-<p align="left">I'm a tech research, keep learning all time for my business and projects, focus in LLMs and Data</p>
+<p align="left">I'm a tech research, keep learning all time for my business and projects, focus in LLMs, Data development and automation of tasks</p>

 ###